palashpandya/Ent-ml/README.md

 # Ent-ml
-New implementation of creating separable approximations to compare to gilbert
+New implementation of creating separable approximations to compare to gilbert algorithm